Internet Scrabble Club

 The Internet Scrabble Club (ISC) is a website that allows players around the world to play Scrabble through a web interface.
 Previously, one had to download software, called Wordbiz, to play, but Wordbiz is no longer supported.

 Using ISC

 Players start games either by sending or accepting a "seek," or sending or accepting a match request.
-A seek is a request for a game with certain parameters, including the time limit (between 3 and 60 whole minutes), the type of challenge (SINGLE, DOUBLE, 5-POINTS, or VOID), and the minimum and maximum ratings criteria that the other player must meet.
+A seek is a request for a game with certain parameters, including the lexicon, the time limit (between 1 and 60 whole minutes), the type of challenge (SINGLE, DOUBLE, 5-POINTS, or VOID), and the minimum and maximum ratings criteria that the other player must meet.

 Organisation and management

 The ISC was created and is run by the player known as Carol (real name Florin Gheorghe), who lives in Romania, hence the URL www.isc.ro.
 The other administrator is Herve, who is the 2005 French matchplay national champion, Hervé Bohbot.

 The administrators invite certain players to be moderators, also known as helpers.
 There is a command, 'ASK', whereby players may ask questions of the helpers; if a helper answers a question, the question and the answer will appear on channel 0.
 Some helpers are given the power to restrict the activities of players who have violated the rules of the site, e.g. by using inappropriate language.
 The primary function of the moderators, who are only intermittently present, is to answer questions about the site and to moderate the language and content of the discussions in order to make the site pleasant for most players.

 The players are split into two categories—members and contributory members.
 The ISC is a free service; no member needs to pay to use the site's facilities.
 But there are benefits for contributory or support players, who pay an annual fee.
 These benefits include the right to play against computer players, to save games in a library, to use an examiner program that suggests solutions for game positions, and many others.
 A full list of benefits can be found at the ISC website linked below.